WiseNight - podcast

 Register now

-Register for WiseNight and gain free access to the Planetarium in Brussels on Friday 24 and Saturday 25 September and the Museum of Natural Sciences on Saturday 25 September 2021.
+Register for WiseNight and gain free access on Friday 27 September to the Planetarium and Saturday 28 September to the Institute.

 Register